FrendsPlatform/FrendsTaskTemplate/README.md

 You can install the template by following the command.

-#### Switch here the main feed.
-`dotnet new -i frendstasktemplate --nuget-source https://pkgs.dev.azure.com/frends-platform/frends-tasks/_packaging/test/nuget/v3/index.json`
+`dotnet new -i frendstasktemplate --nuget-source https://pkgs.dev.azure.com/frends-platform/frends-tasks/_packaging/main/nuget/v3/index.json`

 ## Create a new custom task